yasar03/Flask-App-Image/README.md

 ### Login

 - Select your user type (admin or guest).
-- If you are an admin, enter the admin password.
+- If you are an admin, enter the admin password(Password for admin is 'admin123').

 ![This is a login page image](images/login.png)